TheByteAttic/AgonLight/README.md

   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Manufacturing">/Manufacturing</a> contains the files necessary to have an Agon light™ board manufactured, such as the Gerber file, Bill of Materials and Pick and Place file.
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Photos">/Photos</a> contains photos of a properly assembled Agon light™ unit, so to provide detailed references for those attempting to build one themselves.
 These photos can also be used by the media (feel free to do so if you are a journalist or tech writer).
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Third%20party%20documentation">/Third party documentation</a> contains what the name suggests: useful datasheets, user manuals, guides and application/technical notes of parts and software used in/with Agon light™.
-  <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/uSD%20card%20files">/uSD card files</a> contains the files and directories that should be present in the micro SD card inserted in the Agon light™ unit when you follow the instructions in the Quick Start Guide.
+  <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/uSD%20card%20files">/uSD card files</a> contains the files and directories that should be present in the micro SD card inserted in the Agon light™ unit when you follow the instructions in the <a href="https://github.com/TheByteAttic/AgonLight/blob/main/Agon%20light%20Quick%20Start%20Guide.pdf">Quick Start Guide</a>.
 </UL>

 ![AgonLight top small](https://user-images.githubusercontent.com/69539226/177007640-d767e277-f808-4206-9fc4-2d244c61b045.png)